-There is a 50% chance that in the last 5 to 8 years, you probably have heard the words Cryptocurrency, and Bitcoin from your peers, colleagues at work, relatives etc. While the whole concept of Cryptocurrency (Crypto for short) and Bitcoin (otherwise BTC) isn’t new to some reading this, it all seems like magic to a couple of people (reading this).
+There is a 50% chance that in the last 10 to 12 years, you probably have heard the words Cryptocurrency and Bitcoin from your peers, colleagues at work, relatives, news, etc. While the whole concept of Cryptocurrency (Crypto for short) and Bitcoin (otherwise BTC) isn’t new to some reading this, it all seems like magic to a couple of people (reading this).

 If you fall among the latter category, and there exists the tiniest bit of curiosity in you, then I advise you keep your eyes glued to your screen as we would try to demystify the whole Cryptocurrency and Bitcoin concept in this post.